MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/android/getting-started.md

   ## Optional: Run app in Android Studio and read descriptions
+  The crashes and analytics services have to be linked to the app, see [crashes](crashes.md) and [analytics](analytics.md) tutorials, in order for the crashes and analytics buttons to send trackable data to Mobile Center.
   This is how the app looks running on the Android Studio Emulator:
         ![Make a new app](images/androidAppSampleDemo.gif)